fasilofficial/dsa/CONTRIBUTING.md

-# JavaScript DSA (Data Structures and Algorithms)
+# Data Structures and Algorithms

-Welcome to the JavaScript DSA repository!
+Welcome to the DSA repository!
 We appreciate your interest in contributing.
 Before you start, please take a moment to read through the guidelines below.

 ## Contribution Guidelines